cBioPortal/datahub-study-curation-tools/zscores/zscores_relative_allsamples/README.md

 Input expression file
 for each gene:
-  log-transform the raw data, if -l is passed identify the base population (For RNA-seq, n = # of samples where expression value is non-zero, non-negative numeric values.
-For microarray or RPPA, n = # of samples where expression value is numeric) compute mean and standard deviation for samples in the base poplulation for each sample in the input set:
+  log-transform the raw data, if -l is passed identify the base population (if -e is passed, n = # of samples where expression value is non-zero, non-negative numeric values. else, n = # of samples where expression value is numeric) compute mean and standard deviation for samples in the base poplulation for each sample in the input set:
     Z-Score <- (value - mean)/sd when standard deviation != 0